morrownr/USB-WiFi/home/Performance_Comparison.md

 as they have smoked everything that I have compared them to.
 The ACHM sells for around $40 USD while the ACH sells for $60 - $70 USD depending on whether you are looking at the model with USB-C or Micro USB3 ports.
 They are premium quality adapters and their price reflects as much.
-Both are a pleasure to use but the driver for the ACH is missing some features such as WPA3 support.
+Both are a pleasure to use.

 Note: There are additional factors beyond link quality that need to be taken into account before making a purchase decision.

 - The drivers for the mt761xu based adapters are located in and maintained in the Linux kernel which means using the adapter is plug and play.
-The drivers are Linux Wireless standards compliant and support WPA3.
+The drivers are Linux Wireless standards compliant.
 Their support for AP and Monitor modes is outstanding.

 - The drivers for the rtl88xx based dual band adapters are not in the Linux kernel so users will first have to locate a version of the driver that will work with the Linux